GianlucaFuwa/MetaQCD.jl/README.md

 ## Installation:
 First make sure you have Julia version **1.9.4 or above** installed.
 You can use [juliaup](https://github.com/JuliaLang/juliaup) for that or just install the release from the [Julia website](https://julialang.org/downloads/oldreleases).
-> The particulare version you want is ultimately determined by the GPU you want to use.
+> The particular version you want is ultimately determined by the GPU you want to use.
 Newer GPUs need more recent versions of Julia for compatibility.

 Then: